nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 - [Step Functions](https://aws.amazon.com/step-functions/?step-functions.sort-by=item.additionalFields.postDateTime&step-functions.sort-order=desc) is a serverless state machine that allows you to create workflows.
 These workflows can be triggered manually or automatically - in our case, on a schedule through [Amazon EventBridge](https://aws.amazon.com/eventbridge/)
 - [Lambda](https://aws.amazon.com/lambda/) is used to run the queries against the on-prem database (using python in our case.)
 - [CloudWatch](https://aws.amazon.com/cloudwatch/) as the monitoring service that stores the metrics received from the on-prem databases, manages the alarms and provides a dashboard.
-- [CDK](https://aws.amazon.com/cdk/) allows you to define your infrastrcture as code in your preferred progmming language.
+- [CDK](https://aws.amazon.com/cdk/) allows you to define your infrastructure as code in your preferred progmming language.

 The flow is as follows:
  - Every 5 minutes, a step function state machine is started for each customer.